nguyentimmy/Sentinel-Defenders/M365 Defender/Defender for Endpoint/Queries/Smart Screen Override.md

 This alert triggers when SmartScreen on a Windows device has been overridden by a user.
 Recommended to investigate the potentially malicious application or website triggering the warning and take appropriate action to mitigate any risks.

 ### [+] Recommended Actions
 1. Investigate the potentially malicious application or website triggering the SmartScreen warning.
+Run an anti-virus scan or analyze the logs.
-2.If malicious, contact the user to remove the application or software.
+2. If malicious file is found, contact the end user immediately to remove the application or software.
+Isolate the device if needed.
 3. Train users on safe browsing practices and the importance of avoiding potentially malicious websites or applications.

 ### [+] Resources